fitri81310740/fitri81310740/README.md

 <h2 align="left">Hi 👋!
-My name is Fitri Rasendriya and I'm a Information Technology enthusiast, from indonesia :indonesia: </h2>
+My name is Fitri Rasendriya and I'm a IT enthusiast, from indonesia:indonesia: </h2>
 ###
 <br clear="both">